LedgerHQ/workshop-connect-dapp-ll/README.md

 Now you just need to add a new `IFrameEthereumConnector` to the `connectors` array of your Wagmi client in `src/pages/_app.page.tsx`.

-After this step, you should still be able to use your DApp normally on your browser with Metamask, but if you disconnect from the DApp (top righ corner), your should now see a drop down list with 2 options when you want to connect back in.
+After this step, you should still be able to use your DApp normally on your browser with Metamask, but if you disconnect from the DApp (top right corner), your should now see a drop down list with 2 options when you want to connect back in.

 You won't be able to connect within Ledger Live just yet, so let's see the next steps.